wrwrabbit/apk-customizer-bot/README.md

 DELAY_BEFORE_UPDATE_ORDER_BUILD_SEC=60
 ```

+### Example Files

 Copy all files with `.example` to the same location and remove `.example` suffix from the filename.
+Then fill the copied files with your own values.

 ### Workers Controller Configuration